LoicRiegel/pytest-pylyzer/README.md

 ```
 pytest --pylyzer
 ```

-The plugin will run one `pylyzer` check test per file and fail if `pylyzer` detects any errors in that file.
+The plugin will run `pylyzer` against all python files and fail if any error is detected.

 ## Contributing